-Possession of drugs in Oklahoma is referred to “Possession of a Controlled Dangerous Substance” or “Possession of CDS.”
+A drug possession charge in Oklahoma is referred to “Possession of a Controlled Dangerous Substance” or “Possession of CDS.”
 Possession of a small amount of drugs is often referred to as “simple” possession.
 When someone is charged with simple possession, the belief is that they possessed drugs only for personal use.
 The person caught with drugs didn’t have an intent to distribute nor were they trafficking.
 The law that will be applied to determine punishment will be the version in effect on the date the offense happened.
 This article also discusses the crime of endeavoring to commit a drug offense, which is usually endeavoring to possess CDS.

 Definition of a Controlled Dangerous Substance in Oklahoma

 A “Controlled dangerous substance” (CDS) in Oklahoma is a drug, substance, or immediate precursor in Schedules I through V of Oklahoma’s Uniform Controlled Dangerous Substances Act or any drug, substance, or immediate precursor listed either temporarily or permanently as a federally controlled substance.
 Any conflict between Oklahoma and federal law with regard to the particular schedule in which a substance is listed is resolved in favor of Oklahoma law.
 Federally controlled substance are found here.

 Penalty For Drug Possession In Oklahoma